InternetMaximalism/intmax2-functions/packages/block-sync-monitor/README.md

 # block-sync-monitor

-This is an app that monitors the wallet balance and sends notifications.
+A monitoring service that tracks and validates block synchronization between the validity prover and rollup contract.

 ## Usage